Early Signs of Autsim

 Social Interaction and Engagement

-- Shows enjoyment by Looks intensely at things and may flap their hands or bounce up and down
+- Shows enjoyment by looking intensely at objects, flapping hands or jumping up and down

 - Looks away or at an object when talking or being talked to